NukerDuker/iBank/Readme.md

 ## To start the application:
 1. Clone repository
 2. Build jar
-3. Locate file additional.properties file in the same folder with jar file
+3. Locate file additional.properties in the same folder with jar file (You can use additional.properties.example)